How to research the history, development, architecture, collections and management of the State Library of Victoria.

-  If a drawing has not been digitised, staff can usually arrange for high resolution digital copies to be made, and will give advice about the costs involved.
-Turnaround time is 15 working days.
+If a drawing has not been digitised, staff can usually arrange for high resolution digital copies to be made, and will give advice about the costs and turnaround times involved.

 Most of the earlier architectural drawings of the State Library buildings can be found in the archive of the architectural firm, Bates, Smart and McCutcheon, a descendant firm of the original architect, Joseph Reed.